aragon/aragon-cli/docs/Main-commands.md

 These are general purpose commands that will help you to set up and interact with your development environment.
+All commands accept the [global options](https://github.com/aragon/aragon-cli/blob/master/docs/Intro.md#global-options).

 ## aragon run